Study Abroad with us

 We are home to more than 12,500 students including close to 2,000 international students from over 70 countries.

-Our Science and Engineering degree programmes are internationally recognised, our global connections are wide and strong, and we do everything to help our international students succeed.
+Our Science degree programmes is internationally recognised, our global connections are wide and strong, and we do everything to help our international students succeed.

 What is Study Abroad?